 Plan and Get Organized

 Stress is caused when you start to feel like you are losing control.
 So to defeat it, simply regain control!
 You know yourself best, and you know what exactly are your strengths and weaknesses.
 Identify them and create a time-table based on it.
-Give more time to the subjects that you are weak at as well as keep revising the subjects you are good at so you don’t lose your grip on them.
-Most importantly, stick to your time-table!
+Give more time to the subjects that you are weak at as well as keep revising the subjects you are good at.
+In this way, you don’t lose your grip on them.
+Most importantly, stick to your timetable!
 Once you have a set direction and start following it, the stress will dissipate on its own.

 It is often the case that after studying for too long we come to a point where you just can’t concentrate anymore.
 It makes you feel helpless and adds to your stress.
 Whenever this happens simply take a 15 min break and exercise a bit.
 Exercise is a known stress buster and releases endorphins which are also known as the ‘feel-good’ hormone.
 Go for a short jog or just do some skipping, push-ups, cycling or even dancing.
 It wakes your body up and resets your mind to the alert mode.